Speakers vow to protect freedom of expression

 Hamid Mir said that the new rules are anti Pakistan and will deteriorate the image of the country at international level.
 He said that FIA is already performing the role of implementing agency of laws related to digital world and creation of new mechanism with extraordinary powers given to national coordinator.
 Collective statement issued on this occasion said that it is a matter of concern that the power of national coordinator could be misused to target warranted criticism by Pakistani citizens and the credible reporting of news organisation.
 The social media rules make no mention of the constitutionally guaranteed rights of Pakistani citizens, including the right to freedom of expression.
 The rules only focus on blocking and removal of content.

-PTI and other political parties effectively used social media during their election campaigns and leaders use these networks regularly to stay in touch with their constituents as well as to comment on current affairs.
+It mentions that the Pakistan Tehreek-e Insaf and other political parties effectively used social media during their election campaigns and political leaders use these networks regularly to stay in touch with their constituents as well as to comment on current affairs.
 Social welfare organisations use social media networks to highlight issues of public importance and spread awareness of noble causes.

+Similarly, the government of Pakistan has used social media to project the country’s positive image, conduct public diplomacy, and issue statements related to its foreign policy.
+If it comes to the complete blocking of social networks, the government, the political parties, and the civil society organisations will be robbed of these opportunities.
+It further states that the Asia Internet Coalition, whose members include tech giants such as Facebook, Google, and Twitter, has written to the government saying that if the rules are not revoked, the country’s digital economy will be “severely crippled”.

 LAHORE/ ISLAMABAD: Lawyers, human rights activists, politicians and journalists on Thursday vehemently opposed the government decision to regulate the social media and imposition of self-censorship on the mainstream media, vowing to resist all laws aimed at curbing the freedom of expression under the pretext of national security.